Dental Safety and Emergencies

 If there is bleeding, apply pressure to the part of the mouth that is bleeding.
 Use a clean cloth to do this.
 If the lip is swollen, use an ice pack to keep the swelling down.
 If the bleeding does not stop, go to a hospital emergency room right away.

 Go to your dentist or a hospital emergency room immediately.
 On your way, apply ice to the jaw to help control the swelling.

 Gently try to remove the object with dental floss.
 If you’re not successful, go to your dentist.
 Do not try to remove the object with a sharp or pointed instrument; it can cut your gums or scratch the surface of the teeth.

 Toothache or tooth pain is caused when the nerve root of a tooth is irritated.
-Tooth infection, decay, injury or loss of a tooth are the most common causes of dental pain.
+Tooth infection, decay, injury or loss of a tooth is the most common cause of dental pain.
 Call your dentist.
 Explain your symptoms and ask to be seen as soon as possible.
 Ease the pain with an over-the-counter pain medicine that works for you.
 Never put medication directly against the gums near an aching tooth because it may burn gum tissue.
 Hold an ice pack against your face at the spot of the sore tooth.
 Never use a heating pad, hot water bottle or any other source of heat on your jaw.
 Heat will make things worse instead of better.